All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Hermit crab bookish play

-The idea of creating props for this Hermit crab bookish play occurred to me all of a sudden, seeing my daughter’s painting.
-She was doing this usual experiment of mixing and splashing colours on a huge sheet.
+The idea of designing props for the bookish Hermit crab play struck me unexpectedly when I observed my toddler’s painting.
+She was engaged in her usual practice of blending and splattering colours onto a vast sheet.

-The Crab has found some friends to decorate his house (Starfish, Sea anemone and corals).
-Later, He met the snail and was amazed to see the snails sliding and cleaning the path.
+The Crab has found some friends to decorate his house (Starfish, Sea anemones and corals).
+Later, He met the snail and was amazed to see the snail sliding and cleaning the path.

 The Hermit Crab asks the snail if he could stay along with them and clean the shell.
 The snail agrees and hops in.
 Thus goes the story…